Progress on eliminating measles has stalled, WHO warns

 In developing countries, it costs around $1 to vaccinate a child against measles.

-Experts note impressive gains towards wiping out measles in recent years, with an estimated 15.6 million deaths prevented by vaccination between 2000 and 2013.
+Experts note impressive gains toward wiping out measles in recent years, with an estimated 15.6 million deaths prevented by vaccination between 2000 and 2013.

 But this large reduction in deaths is now tapering off, said Robert Kezaala, a health advisor at the United Nations children’s fund UNICEF.

-He said the funding cuts had postponed or reduced some vaccination programmes and led to large measles outbreaks “that threaten our hard earned gains”.
+He said the funding cuts had postponed or reduced some vaccination programs and led to large measles outbreaks “that threaten our hard earned gains”.